eventnetusa/eventnet/src/_drafts/exploring-versatility-of-event-trailers-part-2.md

       ### SEPTEMBER 2015: REVLON LOVE IS ON TOUR

       * From Mobile Open House to Mobile Retail Store
-      * Floor to ceiling product displays
+      * Floor to ceiling product displays and demo stations
       * POS system for onsite purchases
       * Social media staging area
     single_image_block: